dandavison/dandavison.github.io/pages/classical-mechanics.md

 **Polar coordinates**

-Because, in polar coordinates, the directions of the coordinate system change with time, the expression for velocity in polar coordinates was slightly more complicated.
-Differentiating again, it only gets more complicated.
-It's an expression of the form
+Above we saw that because, in polar coordinates, the directions of the coordinate system change with time, the function for velocity was more complicated than when using Cartesian coordinates.
+For acceleration, we differentiate the velocity expression and of course it gets even more complicated.
+But basically the answer is still a function of the form

 $$\a(t) = \bigg( \text{Some function of } t \bigg) \rhat(t) + \bigg( \text{Another function of } t \bigg) \phihat(t)$$

 The functions of $t$ involve the current radius length, the speed and acceleration in the current radius direction, and the speed and acceleration of